sevaa/dwex/README.md

 Installlation
 -------------

-Run `pip install dwex`, under `sudo` if necessary.
+Run `pip install dwex` from the command line, under `sudo` or elevated command line if necessary.

+On Windows, if `pip` and/or Python is not in PATH, use `c:\Python38\python -m pip install dwex`, substituting your own path to Python 3.

-Alternatively, get the Python sources from Github, and run `python setup.py install` using your favorite Python 3 interpreter in the root folder of the package.
+Alternatively, get the Python source tree from Github, and run `python setup.py install` in the root folder of the package.
 In this scenario, you'd have to install PyQt5 separately - with `pip install pyqt5`.

-On Windows, if `pip` and/or Python is not in PATH, use `c:\Python35\python -m pip install pyqt5`, substituting your own path to Python.
+On Linux, sometimes the `python` command defaults to Python 2 while Python 3 is installed side by side.
+In this case, use `python3` and `pip3`, respectively.
+Use `python -V` to check.

 Once you install it, there will be a `dwex` command.
-On Windows, there will be a `dwex.exe` in `Scripts` under the Python folder, and also a start menu item "DWARF Explorer".
+On Windows, there will be a `dwex.exe` in the `Scripts` folder under the Python folder, and also a start menu item "DWARF Explorer".

 Usage
 -----